Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     //Non-default setup
     paths:[ //Paths this entity can follow; used by the target task "follow path"; if that task is selected, but this is empty, it turns into the "do nothing" task.
 Default = none.
-        { //A single option; using the "set_random_path" function selects a random option; using "set_specific_path" sets the path to the index specified in the macro "index". loop:1b, //Whether this path loops or not.
+        { //A single option; using the "set_random_path" function selects a random option; using "set_specific_path" sets the path to the index specified in the macro "index". id:"...", //Optional, this path is unable to get selected using "set_random_path" if there is a path in this room with this in the disable_ids list. disable_ids:["..."], //Optional, used to disable path selection for other entities using "set_random_path". loop:1b, //Whether this path loops or not.
 If not, the entity stops at the end of the path.
 Default = 0b. force_move:1b, //If set, the ghost will move forward, even into invalid positions such as walls.
 Default = 0b. steps:[ //Individual path steps to go to.